dlccyes/LF2/README.md

 $ pip3 install python-dotenv

 Rename `.env_bak` to `.env` in the project root and supply it with the correct credentials for this script to work.

+# Setup your host environment
+$ cd ~
+$ mkdir .aws && cd .aws
+$ vim credentials
+$ vim config

+Add access key in the credentials file and region in the config file.
 ```

 #### Face Recognition